aaashah/ES-CW2/README.md

 ## Shared Data Structures and Synchronisation Methods
 The system uses shared data structures to facilitate the communication and coordination between tasks.
 The ‘sysState’ structure is used to share system state information. ‘knobRotation’ is a shared variable tracking knob rotation.
 Synchronisation is achieved using mutexes to ensure safe access to shared resources.
+This approach minimises the risk of data corruption and race conditions, enhancing system reliability and stability.

 # Analysis
 ## Critical Instance Analysis